jhollowe/blog/content/posts/and-so-it-begins.md

 ---
 title: "And So It Begins"
 date: 2021-01-01T15:00:25-05:00

-tags:
+description:

+draft: false
+enableToc: true
+hideToc: false
+categories:
   - meta
 ---

-2021.
+2021\.
 A new year; a new start.

 I've wanted to start a blog for a while, and I thought I might as well start it on the first of the year.
 I think I finally have enough things I want to talk about that a blog is worth the effort.